 Lima, Provincia de Lima Airbnb Market Data 2026: STR Report & Statistics

-Lima's 393 active listings and moderate demand with room for well-positioned listings to outperform position it as a midsize vacation rental market.
+Lima's 2,125 active listings and moderate demand with room for well-positioned listings to outperform make it a major short-term rental market.

 Regulation is low with minimal registration requirements, pointing to an operator-friendly environment.
 For data-driven hosts, the opportunity lies in reading these signals and positioning accordingly.